PYET-MC

 yielding the following figure:

 We can now calculate our interaction component for each random doping configuration.
 This is handled by the sim method, which currently is referred to as sim_single_cross as it is the only implemented method at the time of writing.
-However, it is possible to add your own by wrapping 'distance_method' described above for cooperative processes, for example.
+This method handles both the distance_sim() and doper() steps internally, so you do not need to call them separately when using it.
+However, it is possible to add your own interaction model by wrapping distance_sim() and doper() for cooperative processes, for example.

 interaction_components2pt5pct = crystal_interaction.sim_single_cross(radius=10, concentration = 2.5, interaction_type='DQ', iterations=20)